bcgov/eagle-dev-guides/dev_guides/pull_request_pipeline.md

 2. In the DEV namespace - Check the deployments, are there enough resources to complete the deployment?

-   If quota has been reached, other PR's will have to be closed and cleaned up to make room.
+   > If quota has been reached, other PR's will have to be cleaned up to make room.
+Check for stale PR's

+   > If a PR is merged the Jenkins job will end and you will have to do a manual cleanup of the deployment.
+See pipeline [README](https://github.com/bcgov/eagle-helper-pods/blob/master/openshift/setup-teardown/README.md) in eagle-helper-pods repository.

+### Data generation failed

+The API's pod may not have been ready in time for the data generators to run.
+> Restart data-generation stage in jenkins

+or

+> Stop the current jenkins job and restart it

+API pod may have run out of memory, check the limits.
+> Increase deployment's memory and re-run jenkins job

+> If consistently happening update the helper-pods template with increased memory limits

 ### PR Merged before cleanup